 The GPS system works by using satellites.
 There is a transmitter on the GPS unit in the collar, and it sends out signals constantly.
 The satellite picks it up and can instantly send your pet's location to a computer.
 Many of these systems allow you to track your pet via cell phone, Internet or customer service centers.
 You can even set boundaries for your animal, and the system will notify you when your pet steps outside those boundaries.

-Be sure to ask questions.
-Many of these devices require you to pay a monthly fee to stay connected with the service even after you purchase the system.
+- Many of these devices require you to pay a monthly fee to stay connected with the service even after you purchase the system.

 - Many of the GPS systems available are really designed for dogs, so some are too large for cats.
 Be careful to choose a system that's appropriate for your cat's weight so you don't get one that is too heavy or bulky for use on a cat collar.

 - Active cats can lose the tracking device.
 Make sure the option you choose fits snuggly on your cat's collar and there's no chance for it to be pulled off.